MARCEL LAJOS (LAJKO) BREUER, FAIA (1902-1981)

 1940 - The Chamberlain Cottage, 68 Moore Road (aka Wayside Road), Wayland (aka Sudbury) MA.
 Designed with Walter Gropius.
 On considerable acreage.
 Has been renovated and expanded.
 Part of the movie The Surrogates was filmed there.
 Sold in 2005 to Perry and Amy Beckett.

 1941 - The Sprinza Weizenblatt Residence, 46 Marlborough Road, Asheville NC.
 Weizenblatt came to Asheville from Austria to practice ophthalmology.
 Commissioned 1940.
 Asheville's Anthony Lord was the supervising architect.
 Upon her death, the property was given to Bertrand and Hertha Horwitz, Weizenblatt's niece.
-Sold in 2006 to 46 Marlborough Rd.
-LLC.
+Sold in 2006 to 46 Marlborough Road LLC, controlled by Hertha Horwitz.
 Bottom photo by Mary Jo Brezny.

 1942 - The Plas 2 Point House, designed as easily transportable, low-cost housing for returning soldiers from WWII.
 These were demountable houses to rest on two short piers, thus saving on foundation and cellar costs.
 The floor and roof are formed with cantilevered plywood girders, the end walls are rigid panels in tension.
 Breuer had this model built of the project and used it as part of his design curriculum while teaching at Harvard.
 It was never built on a full scale.